bhermanmit/ans_cd/source/authors/paper_auth_145.rst

 Trinuruk, Piyatida
 ------------------

 * :download:`Piyatida Trinuruk, Tokyo Institute of Technology.
-THE APPLICATION OF SIC COATING IN PRISMATIC HTGRS TO PREVENT ACCIDENTS CAUSED BY GRAPHITE OXIDATION.
+The Application of SiC Coatling in Prismatic HTGRs To Prevent Accidents Caused by Graphite Oxidite.
 Reactor Physics <../docs/382.pdf>`